WAppAI/assistant/README.md

 - "Can you recommend a good Italian restaurant?"
 - "What's the meaning of life?"

-Conversations with Sydney will be stored on the `./conversations_cache.sqlite` file.
+Conversations with Sydney will be stored on the `./conversations_cache.sqlite` file (created automatically after Sydney's first response to a new chat).

 ### Available commands